nolanlawson/dotjs-2016/readme.md

 ???

 This is a mural we have in the Edge office, created by the wonderful JThree Concepts.
 The title is "The web works for everyone."
-So this is my challenge to you: remember what makes the web awesome – that it's not about any one browser, or any one vendor – and make sure that your web sites really do work for everyone.

-Yes, I know you probably develop primarily in Chrome.
-Fire up Firefox from time to time!
-See what your site looks like in Safari.
-Test it out in Edge!

-Go grab a cheap Windows laptop or an old Android phone and make sure your site performs well for users who can't afford a 16-core MacBook Pro.
+I really love this vision of the web as a diverse place where all kinds of people with all kinds of browsers and devices can enjoy this one experience together.

 ---

-# Yes, I know you're on a Mac
+# Test on more than one browser!

 ???

-And quick side note: yes, I know you're probably on a Mac.
-But if you want to test IE or Edge, we have free virtual machines.
+So even if you primarily develop on Chrome, fire up Firefox from time to time!
+See what your site looks like in Safari.
+Give Edge a whirl!

+And especially, go grab a cheap Windows laptop or an old Android phone and make sure your site performs well for users who can't afford a 16-core MacBook Pro.

 --
 ## Free IE/Edge VMs: http://edge.ms

 ???

-You can go to edge dot ms and get a free VM.
-Here's the URL; go here and click Tools -> Virtual Machines, and load it up in VirtualBox.
-I'll wait.
+And quick side note: if you're on a Mac and you want to test IE or Edge, we have free virtual machines.

 ---